AeroRAG: Structured Multimodal Retrieval-Augmented LLM for Fine-Grained Aerial Visual Reasoning: Related work

 \subsection{Multimodal Large Language Models}

-MLLMs have emerged as a major paradigm for joint visual and linguistic understanding by extending large language models to process both image and text inputs~\cite{multimodal, llm_survey}.
-Representative frameworks typically combine a pre-trained LLM backbone, such as LLaMA~\cite{llama}, Qwen~\cite{qwen}, and Vicuna~\cite{vicuna}, with visual encoders such as CLIP~\cite{clip}, BLIP~\cite{blip}, ViT~\cite{vit}, and Q-Former~\cite{blip2}, often through lightweight adapter modules~\cite{adapter}.
-These systems have demonstrated strong performance in general visual-language tasks, including visual question answering and image captioning.
+MLLMs have become a leading framework for unifying vision and language, achieved by extending LLMs to handle both visual and textual inputs~\cite{multimodal, llm_survey}.
+Representative frameworks typically combine a pre-trained LLMs backbone, such as LLaMA~\cite{llama}, Qwen~\cite{qwen}, and Vicuna~\cite{vicuna}, with visual encoders such as CLIP~\cite{clip}, BLIP~\cite{blip}, ViT~\cite{vit}, and Q-Former~\cite{blip2}, often through lightweight adapter modules~\cite{adapter}.
+These systems have demonstrated strong performance in general visual-language tasks, including image captioning and VQA.

 However, most existing MLLMs still represent an image as a dense sequence of visual tokens and rely on the language model to infer task-relevant evidence from the full multimodal context.
-This strategy is effective for coarse scene understanding, but it becomes less suitable when the target semantics are sparse yet decision-critical, such as exact object counts, coarse locations, and inter-object relations.
+This strategy is effective for coarse scene understanding, but it becomes less suitable when the target semantics are sparse yet decision critical, such as exact object counts, coarse locations, and inter object relations.
 The limitation is particularly evident in aerial imagery, where objects are often tiny, densely distributed, and partially occluded.
-In such settings, dense visual-token representations may make it difficult for the reasoning module to reliably access fine-grained structured evidence, thereby increasing the risk of hallucinated or spatially inconsistent answers.
+In such settings, dense visual token representations may make it difficult for the reasoning module to reliably access fine-grained structured evidence, thereby increasing the risk of hallucinated or spatially inconsistent answers.

-Currently, parameter-efficient fine-tuning methods, such as LoRA~\cite{lora}, Prefix Tuning~\cite{prefix}, and other PEFT strategies~\cite{peft}, can impressively reduce adaptation cost, but they do not fundamentally redesign the visual-language interface.
+Currently, parameter-efficient fine-tuning (PEFT) methods~\cite{peft}, such as LoRA~\cite{lora}, Prefix Tuning~\cite{prefix}, and other PEFT strategies, can impressively reduce adaptation cost, but they do not fundamentally redesign the visual-language interface.
 As a result, they do not explicitly address the problem of structured grounding in dense aerial reasoning.
 This motivates us to explore an alternative interface, where the image is first converted into structured visual knowledge before being consumed by the language model.